Wormholes with matter haunted by conformally coupled ghosts: Abstract

 \section{Abstract}

 In this work, we present novel analytical solutions for static and spherically symmetric wormhole geometries threaded by an anisotropic distribution of matter conformally coupled to a scalar ghost field.
-We explore the main features of the theory, such as the dynamics of the scalar field and matter throughout the wormhole, as well as the role played by the non-minimal coupling.
-Furthermore, coupled ghosts in the presence of a scalar potential are considered and traversability conditions are analysed within such geometrical scheme.
-More specifically, we find analytical solutions that although the energy density of the ghost is strictly negative, the energy density of matter may attain positive values.
+We explore the main features of the theory, such as the dynamics of the scalar field and matter throughout the wormhole, as well as the role played by the nonminimal coupling.
+Furthermore, coupled ghosts in the presence of a scalar potential are considered and traversability conditions are analyzed within such geometrical scheme.
+More specifically, we find analytical solutions in which, although the energy density of the ghost is strictly negative, the energy density of matter may attain positive values.